FedorTaggenbrock/Self-Supervised-Partial-Cycle-Consistency/README.md

 ~~~

 ## Generating Tables
-We provide scripts to generate the main results for the tables in our paper.
+We provide a script to generate the main results for the tables in our paper.
 ~~~
 chmod +x main_results.sh
 ./main_results.sh
 ~~~
-We also provide main_results.txt, which contains the performance of each method in our tables with explicit values for each run.
+We also provide main_results.txt, which contains the multi-view matching F1 score of each method in our tables, reported per individual run.